submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 #### Globalnet

-This component is responsible for programming the routing entries, IPTable rules and does the following:
+This component is responsible for programming the routing entries, iptable rules and does the following:

-* Creates initial IPTables chains for Globalnet rules.
+* Creates initial iptables chains for Globalnet rules.
 * Whenever a Pod is annotated with a globalIp, creates an egress SNAT rule to convert the source Ip from the Pod's Ip to the Pod's globalIp on the Gateway Node.
 * Whenever a Service is annotated with a globalIp, creates an ingress rule to direct all traffic destined to the Service's globalIp to the
-  Service's `kube-proxy` IPTables chain which in turn directs traffic to Service's backend Pods.
+  Service's `kube-proxy` iptables chain which in turn directs traffic to Service's backend Pods.
 * On deletion of pod/service, clean up the rules from the gateway node.

 Globalnet currently relies on `kube-proxy` and thus will only work with deployments that use `kube-proxy`.